School districts’ uses of federal relief funds worry lawmakers

-Some lawmakers are worried that school districts are using federal pandemic-relief and recovery funds to add new positions and purchase equipment that might add to ongoing costs for the state.
+CHEYENNE – Some lawmakers are worried that school districts are using federal pandemic relief and recovery funds to add new positions and purchase equipment that might add to ongoing costs for the state.

 The anxiety stems from the fact that school districts have discretion in how to spend the Elementary and Secondary School Emergency Relief funds distributed to districts from the CARES and American Recovery and Reinvestment acts.
 Wyoming’s allotment of ESSER funds total $470 million so far, according to state and federal data.
 About 90% is directly available to school districts to spend at their discretion; state-level authorities, including legislatures, are not allowed to deny or add stipulations to district-level ESSER spending, so long as expenditures meet federal guidelines.